Strobe Edge: Plot

 First-year high school student Ninako Kinoshita has never been in love with anyone until she meets popular schoolmate Ren Ichinose while boarding the train for school.
 She gradually falls in love with him as she gets to know him, though she has to face the truth that Ren is already in a committed relationship with Mayuka Korenaga, a model and the older sister of her friend Daiki, whose love confession Ninako rejects and whose subsequent up-and-down relationship with Ninako's best friend Sayuri Uehara becomes the series' secondary plot.
 Through Ren, Ninako is also introduced to his friend Takumi Ando who, despite his womanizing tendency, genuinely falls in love with her.

 Ninako and Ren are then thrown into situations that require them to be close together, such as working part-time at the same restaurant and being chosen to buy supplies for the summer festival.
 Gradually, Ren begins to develop feelings for Ninako, but he is adamant in his choice to stay with Mayuka.
 Realizing that this act is hurting the both of them, Mayuka chooses to break up with Ren.
 At the same time, Ando continues to urge Ninako to move on from Ren and be his girlfriend.
-Once while with Ninako, Ando is confronted by Mao Sugimoto, an ex-girlfriend who cheated him by kissing Ren, causing their breakup and Ando's friendship with Ren to grow strained.
+Once while with Ninako, Ando is confronted by Mao Sugimoto, an ex-girlfriend who cheated on him by kissing Ren, causing their breakup and Ando's friendship with Ren to grow strained.

 In the next school year, Ninako gets to be in the same class as Ren and Ando, while Mao enrolls in the same school as them as a freshman, irritating Ando.
 Ninako and Ren continue to develop feelings for each other.
 Mao meets with Ninako and urges her to stop following Ren because she wants him and Ando reconcile.
 When Ando confronts Mao about this, she states that she wants Ninako and Ren to drift apart so Ando can pursue Ninako, to atone for what Mao (who still loves Ando) did to him before.
 Not knowing the reason, Ninako begins to avoid and ignore Ren, who has begun to pursue her so he can confess.
 When he does, Ninako declines without reason, and when he insists, she becomes upset and tells him to leave her alone.
 She is, however, encouraged by Ando to stop pitying him and instead follow her heart.
 Realizing that what she has done is selfish, Ninako goes after the dejected Ren and confesses to him, which he immediately accepts.